hcikim/hcikim.github.io/index.md

 ## Miscellaneous

-I am a gym rat 🏋🏻.
+I enjoy pulling, pushing, and, lifting at the gym 🏋🏻.